Special Terms Needed

 Initial listing price

 How much will the home be sold for?
 This seems simple enough.
-However, if the home is underwater, or worth less than the outstanding mortgage amount, the decision on how much to sell the marital home for becomes more complicated.
+However, if the house is underwater or worth less than the outstanding mortgage amount, the decision on how much to sell the marital home for becomes more complicated.
 Should the listing price be set at a price that would satisfy the mortgage if sold, or should the price be set lower to induce potential buyers to purchase the home more quickly?
 The initial listing should be included in the Settlement Agreement along with other settlement terms regarding the disposition of marital real property.

-Auto-reductions in sale price
+Auto-reductions in the sale price

 Right of first refusal

 Many couples attached a large amount of emotional significance to a marital home.
 Even if it is determined that one spouse will retain the marital home to the other's exclusion, the other spouse may desire to be notified when the house decides to sell.
 More importantly, that spouse may want the guaranteed option that if the home is put up for sale, they will have the first right of refusal when it comes to purchasing the home.
 Thus, a provision outlining this option should be included in the divorcing couple's Marital Dissolution Agreement to ensure the spouse leaving the marital residence has the first choice if the home is ever placed on the market for sale.

 Who will sell the home?
 This decision also seems relatively rote and straightforward.
 However, especially in particularly contentious divorces, it is best practice to be as specific as possible when dealing with the disposition of a large asset such as a home.
 Listing agents should be vetted, and the agent who will be able to provide the needed services at the price point that the couple is comfortable with should be selected.
 This selection should be memorialized in the Settlement Agreement.